pedrothecatholic/pedrothecatholic/README.md

-- Hi, I’m @pedrothecatholic, system development technician & intern at SENAI Jandira;
+- Hi, I’m @pedrothecatholic, system development technician;
-- Currently learning & working with React, React Native & Typescript;
+- Currently learning more about Java;
 - Keep in touch, mail me at pedro.sousa21@outlook.com or at LinkedIn via https://www.linkedin.com/in/pedro-henrique-de-sousa/.

 <!---